 The purpose of a professional assessment is to determine if a problem exists and if so, how severe it is, and what level of intervention might be needed.
 But how do “professionals” determine these things?
 We will break it down for you here and add a few other details that you might want to know before picking an alcohol or drug evaluation service.

 Standard and Non-Standardized Questionnaires – Most evaluators start by getting basic information from you about your alcohol and/or drug use history.
 These come in many shapes and sizes but they are all essentially asking questions about how you use alcohol or a drug (recently as well as past history) and what effect that has had on you.
 These questions simply give the evaluator a starting point to ask you further questions.
-Most of these questionnaires are brief and standardized for use by most professional substance abuse clinicians.
+Most of these questionnaires are brief and standardized assessment tools designed for use by professional substance abuse counselors.
 There are many different kinds of questionnaires, with slight differences between them.
 Most of them have been researched with thousands of participants so that there can be a relatively accurate and reliable outcome.
 Some professionals will also have you answer questions that are not related to alcohol or drug use.
-These questions are aimed at finding out if dealing with unusual stress, anxiety, depression, a recent break up, and so on.
+These questions are aimed at finding out if dealing with unusual stress, anxiety, depression, a recent breakup, and so on.

 Personal Interview with the Professional Evaluator – The evaluator will have already read the answers to your questions before they speak with you.
 A solid professional will start with a neutral position and avoid drawing conclusions about your substance use based on an initial reading of your questionnaire.
-Similarly, they won’t make a judgement based on a single incident like a DUI or disorderly conduct charge.
-They will also let you explain any of your written answers in detail since many standard questionnaires do not allow for explanation.
+Similarly, they won’t make a judgment based on a single incident like a DUI or disorderly conduct charge.
+They will also let you explain any of your written answers in detail since many standard questionnaires do not allow for an explanation.
 If you get your evaluation from us it is of utmost importance that you have a chance to explain your written answers, how the legal violation or incident occurred, and any other information you feel is important to get an accurate picture of your substance use.
 Our questionnaire format also provides space for you to explain some answers as well.

 Once your evaluator has reviewed both the incident and your history, they will share with you how your alcohol or drug use falls on a spectrum of use.
 Your situation may have been a very unusual incident.
 It may have been for a brief period of time which was related to a major life event that is now past.
-For others the incident reflects a slow drift into more and more problematic use of a substance.
+For others, the incident reflects a slow drift into more and more problematic use of a substance.
 There are many points along the continuum of alcohol and drug use – from no-concern to severe-concern and the evaluator’s goal is to be as accurate as possible in the conclusion they draw.

-Once the evaluator shares their findings with you verbally they will proceed to write a report that summarizes what they found, if they have any recommendations, and what those recommendations are.
+Once the evaluator shares their findings with you verbally they will proceed to write a report that summarizes what they found if they have any recommendations, and what those recommendations are.
 The evaluator will present the report to you and should also give you an opportunity to respond to it.
 We encourage all of our customers to read their report very carefully to make sure it matches what was discussed in the interview.
 There should be no surprises when you present your report to the court and the only way to avoid surprises is to read the report and ask questions if you have them.
 If the evaluator did not explain something clearly enough in your report or you believe they incorporated incorrect information you should simply discuss it and see if the evaluator feels that any changes to the report are appropriate.
 It is possible to disagree with your evaluator but the last thing you want is to be surprised by his or her report.

 People always ask us – how long does this take?
 This is completely dependent upon the efficiency and customer service orientation of the service you chose.
 At ndsbs.com we generally provide interviews within 1-4 business days of your purchasing an assessment.
 We then provide a finished report within 4-5 days of your interview without any additional fees.
 We also offer a variety of rush services with fees that vary according to your timeframe.
 Same-day service is often available.